giovannipbonin/ieee-program/Week 02/Haskell.md

 - Similar to enums in other languages
 - We use `|` to say "alternatively"
 - Each option must start with an uppercase letter
+- We can also use `data` to define compound data of existing types
+- Similar to structs in other languages

 ```hs
 data KnownColor -- the new type's name